dlehman83/PSScripts/README.md

 ## Scripts

 [CB Clear Profiles](/CBClearProfiles/) Will clear profiles from Chromebooks when they have less than 10% or less than 1GB of disk space for active devices.

+[Disable Expired AD Accounts](/DisableExpired/) This script will disable expired AD accounts so GCDS will suspend the users Google account.

-[Emis Reports](/EMIS%20Report/) is a simple script to copy an EMIS report from a SFTP server and email it.
+[EMIS Reports](/EMIS%20Report/) is a simple script to copy an EMIS report from a SFTP server and email it.

 [SMTP Settings](/SMTPSettings/) is a dependency for other scripts to keep the SMTP server settings.